Sopralapanca/atari-representation-learning/README.md

 # Unsupervised State Representation Learning in Atari

-Ankesh Anand*, Evan Racah*, Sherjil Ozair*, Yoshua Bengio, Marc-Alexandre Côté, R Devon Hjelm
+Thanks to the original authors: Ankesh Anand*, Evan Racah*, Sherjil Ozair*, Yoshua Bengio, Marc-Alexandre Côté, R Devon Hjelm

 This repo provides code for the benchmark and techniques introduced in the paper [Unsupervised State Representation Learning in Atari](https://arxiv.org/abs/1906.08226)

-**⚠️ Compatibility notice — gymnasium now used**
+## **⚠️ Compatibility notice — gymnasium now used**

 - This codebase has been updated to use **gymnasium** (with **ale-py**) instead of the older `gym` package.
 - Support for `openai baselines` and `pytorch-a2c-ppo-acktr-gail` has been removed; the project includes standalone replacements for required wrappers and utilities.